Housing in Hong Kong: Hong Kong government

 The government collects a significant portion of its revenue from housing, specifically from stamp duty collection and land premium.
 As stamp duty is based on transaction price, higher transaction prices generate more income for the government, giving the government a conflict of interest when seeking to reduce the price of housing.
 CNBC has reported on the conflict of interest, saying "If property values drop, the government can’t generate as much revenue, meaning there’s little incentive to seriously curb Hong Kong's cost of housing."
 As noted in the Routledge Handbook of Contemporary Hong Kong, "The enormous land sales income is made possible because of the existence of a highly lucrative property market, which is itself the result of the government's 'high premiums, low rents' policy."

 According to the Legislative Council, in recent years, housing-related revenue has accounted for anywhere between 27.4% - 42.0% of total government revenue.

 All revenue collected through land premium is used for the Capital Works Reserve Fund (CWRF), which by law, can only be spent on infrastructure and land production, rather than going to social services, unless specifically requested by the government.
 According to Liber Research Community, this system is an "infrastructure-land capital revolving door", where high land premiums pay for new land production, which is then sold at high premiums to continue the cycle.

 According to a former deputy director of lands, lease modifications, where premium is required to be paid in order to change lease terms (such as converting an industrial plot to residential) is fundamentally flawed.

 When a plot of land is put up for auction by the government, "The government will not sell a site if no bid reaches the reserve price as assessed by the government’s professional valuers," restricting the amount of land available for usage and setting a minimum floor on land prices.
 The reserve price is also kept secret.
+One professor has said "The government has refused to tell the reserve price, and I hope it can reveal the figures.
+It can increase transparency and facilitate developers in setting their bids."
 Since 2019, at least 8 plots of land have been withdrawn from public sale.
 In February 2023, a plot of land in Oyster Bay was withdrawn by the MTR Corporation after it received 3 bids.